amfairley/nunisi/TESTING.md

 - The pagination function will run the sort function (adding the hidden filter and sort inputs to the form) and then add a hidden page input to the form and not submit it
 - The onchange for the sort dropdown and the onclick for the filter and pagination buttons were given event listeners to submit the form by accessing their given data-action attributes
 The only downside of this is that when applying a new filter, the pagination resets to page 1 which works as intended for a good user experience, however the sort is also reset.
 For now this is deemed acceptable due to the time and effort put in to achieving the current functionality.

+### Known Bugs
+- edit_room.html: The styling for changing the image when editing a room that already has an image is cramped but repeated attempts to access the styling have not been fruitful.

 ## Analytics

 [Google Analytics](https://marketingplatform.google.com/about/analytics/) has been used to provide real time analytics about how users use my webpage.
 This includes how many page views, how many users scroll to the bottom of the page, indicating that content hinting is working, and how many users sign up.
 The data received from this will be used to inform the future updates to the webpage.
 This required the following code to be added to the base.html template at the bottom of the head element as directed: